 - Schedule or Thickness: Pipe fittings are also available at various thickness ranges similar to a pipe.
 So, before pipe fitting selection, the thickness must be ensured.

-- Pressure Rating: The internal pressure is also an important factor for proper pipe fitting selection.
+- Pressure Rating: Internal pressure is also an important factor for proper pipe fitting selection.

 Pipe Fitting Standards